 For most private clients, AB provides the investment management services, while their broker-dealer subsidiary, Bernstein LLC, provides custody services and order execution for equities.
 Clients appoint AB and Bernstein to perform their respective services.

 How Bernstein Private Wealth Management invests your money

 Bernstein touts that what makes it unique from other asset managers is its access to the research services from the larger AB.
-The latter’s roughly 300 research analysts around the world, often with work experience in the industries they cover, provide portfolio managers with insight on specific companies and industries.
-Recent examples include flying Chinese automobiles to Europe to break them apart to better understand the potential impact on the auto industry.
+The latter’s roughly 300 research analysts around the world — who often have work experience in the industries they cover — provide portfolio managers with insight on specific companies and industries.
 Portfolio managers also may conduct their own due diligence.

-Given how much they value their research, Bernstein recommends actively managed portfolios in most cases.
-It believes active management can be best suited to outperform over time, despite the higher fees and even though passive investments may outperform active at certain times.
-However, the firm will work with active and passive accounts.
+Given how much they value research, Bernstein recommends actively managed portfolios in most cases.
+However, the firm will work with both active and passive accounts.

-Ultimately, your plan may focus on a single investment strategy, such as growth equities or fixed income high yield investing, or a blend of many approaches.
-Investment strategies can include one or many of these areas:
+Ultimately, your plan may focus on a single investment strategy, such as growth equities or fixed income high-yield investing, or use a blend of many approaches.
+Investment strategies can include one or many of the following:

 - Fixed income